SARAH'S TOP TIPS FOR A PERFECT DINNER LADIES' CHRISTMAS

 Defrosting proteins

-Trust us on this one - that turkey needs time to defrost!
-Larger proteins can take a couple of days to thaw properly, so clear some space in the fridge and give them plenty of time.
+Trust us on this one — the turkey and ham needs time to defrost!
+Larger proteins can take three days to thaw properly, so clear some space in the fridge and give them plenty of time.

 Presentation matters

 Want to feel like a domestic goddess/god?
-Transfer dishes like our Potato gratin and Fig, leek, and hazelnut stuffing into your own baking dishes before cooking.
+Transfer dishes like our potato gratin and Sticky date pudding into your own baking dishes before cooking.
 Pop them straight from frozen into a similar-sized dish, and voila - it's like you've been cooking all day!

 Serving sizes

 Here's a little insider tip: with multiple proteins and sides, your dishes will stretch further than you think.
-Check out our 'size guide' tab for the full scoop.
+Check out our 'size guide' tab on each product for the full scoop.
 That eye fillet that serves 6?
 Add a few more dishes and suddenly you're feeding the whole street (well, almost!).

 Use an air fryer

 Got an air fryer?
 You clever thing!
-Put it to work with our Duck fat potatoes and Porchetta.
+Put it to work with our Duck fat potatoes, Duck sausage rolls or roasting the beetroot or Brussels sprouts for our side dishes.
 Not only does it free up precious oven space, but it'll give you crispiness that would make a potato chip jealous.

 Write an oven plan